akshaybabloo/spark-hugo-theme/README.md

   - Optimised for search engine
   - Custom schemas
 - Uses FiraCode with font ligatures for code block
+- Option to convert JS/CSS to inline code
 - You can add global banner to HTML page

 ## 1.2.
 Quick Start